 - Focus on epidemiological methods.
 You will learn how to design research and which methods you can use.
 You will acuire competencies in statistics.

 - Link with public health.
-In order to identify health problems in society, you must be able to conduct epidemiological research.
+You will learn to identify health problems in society by conducting epidemiological research.
 Public health is an important area of application.

 - Translate research into policy and practice.
 Not only research results are important.
 You also gain insight into how you convert those results into practice and how this can influence policy.

 - Green campus and the city within reach.
 Your classes take place on Campus Drie Eiken.
 You will receive lectures in large, modern auditoria and practice your skills in well-equipped practical rooms.